NLog/NLog/src/NLog.Database/README.md

 # NLog Database Target

 NLog Database Target can write to any database that has ADO.NET Database Provider.
 Ex.
-NS-SQL, MySQL, SqLite, Oracle, etc.
+MS-SQL, MySQL, SqLite, Oracle, etc.

 Make sure to also install the nuget-package for the wanted Database Provider, and configure the [DbProvider](https://github.com/NLog/NLog/wiki/Database-target#dbprovider-examples) for the Database Target.

+If having trouble with output, then check [NLog InternalLogger](https://github.com/NLog/NLog/wiki/Internal-Logging) for clues.
+See also [Troubleshooting NLog](https://github.com/NLog/NLog/wiki/Logging-Troubleshooting)

 See the [NLog Wiki](https://github.com/NLog/NLog/wiki/Database-target) for available options and examples.